jpane24/OVtool/README.md

 Figure 3, combines Figure 1 and Figure 2 into one graphic.
 Again, the y-axis in Figure 3 still represents rho, the absolute value of the correlation between the right-hand side variable and the outcome.
-The x-axis represents the association between the unobserved confounder and the treatment indicator on the effect size scale.
+The x-axis represents the association with the treatment indicator on the effect size scale.
 Plotted at the bottom of the figure margin is the PS weighted treatment effect size (0.079) and associated p-value of 0.004.
 The solid black contours represent the effect size (treatment effect) contour lines and the red lines (sometimes dashed) represent the p-value threshold.
 The key on the right side of the graphic shows where various p-value cutoff lines are, including p = 0.05.
 The blue points on the plot represent the observed covariate correlations with the outcome and effect size associations with the treatment indicator (e.g., standardized mean difference on the given covariates between the two groups).

 Finally, we can interpret this graphic by running the summary command on the ov object:

     summary.ov(OVtool_results = ovtool_results_twang, model_results = results)

-    ## [1] "Note: The maximum rho value you specified is less than the maximum absolute correlation a
-    covariate has with the outcome.
-The rho grid was automatically expanded."
-    ## [1] "Note: The maximum rho value you specified is less than the maximum absolute correlation a
-    covariate has with the outcome.
-The rho grid was automatically expanded."
-    ## [1] "Note: The maximum rho value you specified is less than the maximum absolute correlation a
-    covariate has with the outcome.
-The rho grid was automatically expanded."
-    ## [1] "Note: The maximum rho value you specified is less than the maximum absolute correlation a
-    covariate has with the outcome.
-The rho grid was automatically expanded."
-    ## [1] "Note: The maximum rho value you specified is less than the maximum absolute correlation a
-    covariate has with the outcome.
-The rho grid was automatically expanded."
-    ## [1] "Note: The maximum rho value you specified is less than the maximum absolute correlation a
-    covariate has with the outcome.
-The rho grid was automatically expanded."
-    ## [1] "Note: The maximum rho value you specified is less than the maximum absolute correlation a
-    covariate has with the outcome.
-The rho grid was automatically expanded."
+    ## [1] "12% Done!"
+    ## [1] "25% Done!"
+    ## [1] "38% Done!"
+    ## [1] "50% Done!"
+    ## [1] "62% Done!"
+    ## [1] "75% Done!"
+    ## [1] "88% Done!"
+    ## [1] "100% Done!"
     ## [1] "Recommendation for reporting the sensitivity analyses"
-    ## [1] "The sign of the estimated effect is expected to be robust to unobserved confounders that
+    ## [1] "The sign of the estimated effect is expected to remain consistent when simulated unobserved
-    have the same strength of association with the treatment indicator and outcome that are seen in the observed confounders.
-In the most extreme observed case, the estimated effect size is reduced by 70 percent."
+    confounders have the same strength of association with the treatment indicator and outcome that are seen in the observed confounders.
+In the most extreme observed case, the estimated effect size is reduced by 69 percent."
     ## [1] "Statistical significance at the 0.05 level is expected to be robust to unobserved
-    confounders with strengths of associations with the treatment indicator and outcome that are seen in 7 of the 8 observed confounders.
-In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.412.
-Significance at the 0.05 level would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0."
+    confounders with strengths of associations with the treatment indicator and outcome that are seen in 5 of the 8 observed confounders.
+In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.405.
+Significance at the 0.05 level would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0, sati_0, tss_0."

 The `OVtool` gives a recommendation on how to report findings regarding the direction of the treatment effect and statistical significance.
 An analyst could take the results produced by `summary.ov()` and plug them into a manuscript.
-In summary, the sign of the estimated effect is expected to be robust to unobserved confounders that have the same strength of association with the treatment indicator and outcome that are seen in the observed confounders.
-In the most extreme observed case, the estimated effect size is reduced by 75 percent.
-However, statistical significance at the 0.05 level is expected to be robust to unobserved confounders with strengths of associations with the treatment indicator and outcome that are seen in 5 of the 8 observed confounders.
-In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.496.
+In summary, the sign of the estimated effect is expected to remain consistent when simulated unobserved confounders have the same strength of association with the treatment indicator and outcome that are seen in the observed confounders.
+In the most extreme observed case, the estimated effect size is reduced by 69 percent.
+However, statistical significance at the 0.05 level is only expected to be robust to unobserved confounders with strengths of associations with the treatment indicator and outcome that are seen in 5 of the 8 observed confounders.
+In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.405.
 Significance at the 0.05 level would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as `eps7p_0`, `sati_0`, `tss_0`.

 Conclusion
 ==========